benlynch1931/Makers-Journey/README.md

 - **Goal** : Understand Domain/Diagram Models for Databases
 - **Plan** : Use the workshop to understand what goes on, and apply myself to the practical
-- **Evidence** : The result of the practical can be found [here](https://docs.google.com/spreadsheets/d/1fQARnASjmnGDtWgPEBRwsdStJ17BASBIe0Rnn6z0fzY/edit#gid=0).
-I worked through this with two peers from my Cohort, so many thanks to them for the discussions and help!
+- **Evidence** : The result of the practical can be found [here](https://docs.google.com/spreadsheets/d/1fQARnASjmnGDtWgPEBRwsdStJ17BASBIe0Rnn6z0fzY/edit#gid=0) and my personal CRC [here](https://docs.google.com/spreadsheets/d/1s9YzaNu68xy8Qng9Ib4xvvGeDiNB1qjjsBtLiK5kLvA/edit#gid=0).
+I worked through the practical with two peers from my Cohort, so many thanks to them for the discussions and help!

 ### Friday